Mega Drive / Genesis Architecture

 The second banana

-The Z80 is mainly used for sound control.
-Thus, its 16-bit address bus is composed of the following [3]:
+With the Mega Drive, however, the Z80 was mainly designated for sound control.
+Thus, its 16-bit address space comprises the following [3]:

 Memory available